SkyTrak+ Review: Is it the Best At Home Golf Simulator?

 Positioning the Device

-The best part about having a camera-based device is that they are so much easier to position than Doppler-based devices.
+The best part about having a camera-based device is that they are so much easier to position than Doppler-based devices (note: the SkyTrak has both camera and Doppler built in).

 The FlightScope Mevo Plus has been my pick for “best overall launch monitor” for two years.
 But my biggest complaint with it is that you really need to spend 3-5 minutes dialing in its positioning in order to ensure you’re getting accurate data.